HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### WeChat Communication Channel Build Page
 The WeChat communication channel build page contains the steps to hook WeChat, listen for a temporary encrypt chat, and start a temporary encrypt WeChat.
 The correct sequence is the first user hook the WeChat, and click on Listen for a temporary encrypt chat.
-The second user hook the WeChat, and click on start a temporary encrypt chat, then the first us
+The second user hook the WeChat, and click on start a temporary encrypt chat, then the first user will be in the secret chat page.
+The first user click on send my key, then the second user will also be in the secret chat page.

+### Secret Chat Page
+Based on each others public key and their private key, the chat page can automatically handle the send and receive message
 # Develop Structure

 ## Windows